andreimaxim/andreimaxim.com/_posts/2025-05-31-how-i-use-ai-for-programming.md

 ... and so on because they help you feed the AI tool the *right* context and, at least when it comes to code, everything matters: class names, method names, comments, namespace names, package names, etc.

 I've noticed that the more meaning you can cram into the context window with less tokens, the better and, incidentally, this also applies to humans.
 This is why we have design patterns, for example, because once a human or an AI tool sees the word "singleton" they know exactly what it means without requiring any more context.
 The same applies for well-defined domain models.

 However, the AI will still need a bit of hand-holding, so I do two things:

 * I create an `AGENT.md` (I use Amp Code, but there's a `CLAUDE.md` for Claude Code or `AGENTS.md` for OpenAI Codex) to set up general project rules
 * I write long threads in the chat, where I try to explain as well as I can what I want to achieve, what I think might need to be changed, what might be the potential issues and so on

-Here's a sample `AGENT.md` I created for a Redmine project I'm working on:
+Here's a sample `AGENT.md` I created for a Redmine plugin I'm working on:

 ```markdown
 # Agent Guidelines for project_name